 1 in 4 babies delivered in Huntington has been exposed to drugs before they were born.

 A total of 1,476 opioid overdose incidents were reported in Cabell County in 2016, that’s a 443% increase since 2014.

 Recovery And Rehabilitation

 If drugs or alcohol are negatively affecting your life, there are multiple high-quality rehabilitation centers in Huntington to help you or a loved one.
-To receive guidance on which treatment plan or facility would be best for your personal situation, try reaching out to a dedicated treatment specialist.
+To receive guidance on which treatment plan or facility would be best for your personal situation, try reaching out to a dedicated treatment provider.
 They are here to answer any questions that you may have and help you find the best path to long-term recovery.